sei-international/NemoMod.jl/README.md

 - [SQLite](https://www.sqlite.org/) data store
 - Numerous performance tuning options

-NEMO can be used in command line mode or with the [Low Emissions Analysis Platform (LEAP)](https://www.energycommunity.org/)[^1] as a graphical user interface.
+NEMO can be used in command line mode or with the [Low Emissions Analysis Platform](https://www.energycommunity.org/) (LEAP - formerly the Long-range Energy Alternatives Planning system) as a graphical user interface.

 Development of NEMO is led by the Energy Modeling Program at the [Stockholm Environment Institute (SEI)](https://www.sei.org/).